Pakistan mull ways and means to lift team’s morale

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Pakistan’s cricket team arrived in London on Monday evening with its World Cup campaign in complete disarray, writes Khalid Hussain.
+LONDON: Pakistan’s cricket team arrived in London on Monday evening with its World Cup campaign in complete disarray.

 An embarrassing 89-run defeat against old foes India at Old Trafford on Sunday has left Pakistan in such a precarious situation that even victory in their remaining four World Cup group games won’t guarantee the team’s progress in the semi-finals.
 But the near impossible task of reaching the last four is just part of Pakistan’s growing list of woes as they take a brief break from World Cup duty.